Glaven14/the-sounds-of-sorting/README.md

 ## Resources
-*   PM explained the merge and quicksort algorithms in more detail and helped me understand how the audiblizer should work.
+*   PM explained the merge and quicksort algorithms in more detail and helped me understand how the audiblizer should work, and helped me solve why MIDI won't open on my device.
 *   Aubrey explained how the SortEvents be implemented.
 *   Project Assignment Page:
 https://osera.cs.grinnell.edu/ttap/data-structures-labs/the-sounds-of-sorting.html